reinterpretcat/vrp/README.md

 If you're using some other language, e.g java, kotlin, javascript, please check `examples` section to see how to call the library from it.

+# Project structure

+The project consists of the following parts:
+- **vrp solver code**: the source code of the solver is split into four crates:
+    - *vrp-core*: a core crate with default metaheuristic implementation
+    - *vrp-scientific*: a crate with functionality to solve problems from some of scientific benchmarks on top of the core crate
+    - *vrp-pragmatic*: a crate which provides logic to solve rich VRP using `pragmatic` json format on top of the core crate
+    - *vrp-cli*: a crate which aggregates logic of others crates and exposes them as a library and application
+- **docs**: a source code of the user guide documentation published [here](https://reinterpretcat.github.io/vrp)
+- **examples**: provides various examples:
+    - **data**: a data examples such as problem definition, configuration, etc.
+    - **json-pragmatic**: an example how to solve problem in `pragmatic` json format from rust code using the project crates
+    - **jvm-interop**: a gradle project which demonstrates how to use the library from java and kotlin

 # Status